NodeJS

 Step 3: Get your code onto the Droplet

-Clone your NodeJS code onto the droplet, anywhere you like.
-Note: If you’re not using source code control, you can directly upload the files to your droplet using SFTP.
+Clone your Node.js code onto the Droplet anywhere you like.
+If you’re not using source control, you can upload files directly using SFTP.

 sudo -u nodejs pm2 start <your-file>

-Map the port your app run on to an HTTP URL
+Map the port your app runs on to an HTTP URL by editing the Nginx config:

 nano /etc/nginx/sites-available/default

-Edit the existing entry that exposes the “hello” app at port 3000 to the world so that it points to your app’s port instead.
+Edit the existing entry that exposes the hello app at port 3000 so that it points to your app’s port instead.
+Then enable the new config:

 sudo -u nodejs pm2 save